 After the Cadets have completed their Firearm Safety lessons and test, they are able to participate in the Squadrons regular Target Shooting.
 The Squadron uses .22 rifles on a range with a qualified RSO (Range Safety Officer).
 The squadron will compete against other ATC units throughout the country and the Commonwealth.

 Being able to participate in Parades every Wednesday night is part of being in the Air Training Corps.
 Not only does this improve self-discipline, but also creates pride in being part of the organisation.
-The squadron will play an active role in ANZAC Day Parades at Thames, Paeroa, and Te Aroha RSAs (including Cenotaph Duty), and Battle of Britain ceremonies-.
-The squadron parades with SLR Drill rifles.
+The squadron will play an active role in ANZAC Day Parades at Thames, Ngatea, and Coromandel RSAs (including Cenotaph Duty), and Battle of Britain ceremonies.
+The squadron parades with Norinko Drill rifles.

 Inter-squadron and other activities: